Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 Electrical Panel Upgrades

 When an electrician replaces a breaker, wiring run, or sub-panel, local codes may require upgrading the entire electrical panel to current amperage standards, adding GFCI/AFCI breakers, or rerouting wiring.
-These requirements add significant cost beyond the base repair.
-Learn more about what home warranty electrical coverage typically includes and excludes before assuming your panel upgrade is covered.
+In 2026, a typical 100-amp to 200-amp service upgrade with permits runs between $2,500 and $4,500, with simpler panel-only swaps starting around $1,300.
+Learn more about what home warranty electrical coverage typically includes (and excludes) before assuming your panel upgrade is covered.

 Plumbing Venting Code Updates

 Updated plumbing codes govern pipe materials, venting configurations, and water supply standards.
-When a plumber makes a repair that triggers a code review, they may be legally required to update the venting layout or swap out older pipe materials—none of which is likely covered by your standard plan.
+When a plumber makes a repair that triggers a code review, they may be legally required to update the venting layout or swap out older pipe materials.
 Review home warranty plumbing coverage details to understand where your protection ends.

 Plumbing Venting reconfiguration, pipe material update $300 – $2,000